KernelGamut32/explore-paginated-reports/labs/lab02.md

 - Connect a paginated report to a Power BI dataset.
 - Build summary and detail datasets, plus lookup datasets for parameters.
 - Add parameters and wire them to datasets.
-- Validate the datasets end‑to‑end with a simple table and matrix.
+- Create tables with formatting and interactivity.
+- Leverage grouping, filtering, and interactive expand/collapse in a report.
+- Explore interactive vs. export/print modes.

 ## What you need